-3 Ways Self-Employment Income Can Turn Your Real Estate Investments Into a Retirement Benefit
+3 Ways Self-Employment Income Can Turn Your Real Estate Investments Into Retirement Benefits

 Per the IRS, investment income is not eligible for a retirement plan contribution.
 So, how can you save for retirement if you make a living in real estate?
 Here's a strategy that many real estate professionals employ—and how it could work for you.